 Gutter gardening, who would have thought?
-I mean, it’s a little unconventional, but growing in gutters make for a great container garden.
+I mean, it’s a little unconventional, but gutters make for a great container garden.
 Growing in containers works perfectly for individuals with small spaces, renters, or first time gardeners who are still trying to decide on the best layout of their garden.
 There’s nothing fancy to it, just another method for growing food.

 For this form of gardening we opted to use new metal gutters, but did give the plastic version a try as well.
-Once filled with soil the plastic gutters lost their shape making it very difficult to manage even with spacers.
+Once filled with soil the plastic gutters lost their shape, making it very difficult to manage even with spacers.
 The metal gutters hold their shape quite well, and once the spacers were added we were able to maintain them without difficulty.
 A 10 foot gutter, with end caps and spacers, will cost you less than $12 a gutter and you will receive years of use from them; this will be our 3rd year and they are still in great shape.

 You will need to add drainage holes, placing them roughly 24 inches apart.
 We secured the gutters to the wired fencing using tie wire, but depending on your need they can easily be attached to any structure or wood fence.

 Our little ones are able to harvest from them easily and this has become their garden project, allowing them to have a sense of accomplishment and ownership in growing their own food.
 We could not be any more proud as we watch them homesteading and learning valuable lessons along the way.